Learning Physics at Future $e^-e^+$ Colliders with Machine: Introduction

 Here $Y_l^m (\Omega_i)$ is spherical harmonics of degree $l$ and order $m$, $P_l(\cos \Omega_{ij})$ is Legendre polynomials,

-is the cosine of the included angle between the $i^{\rm th}$ and $j^{\rm th}$ particles, and $A$ and $B$ are infrared-safe kinematic variables such as $p_T$, $E$, etc. In this summation $i$ and $j$ run over all visible particles in the event~\footnote{To avoid being distracted from the QCD information, one can modify the definition of the FW moments by excluding the isolated leptons or photons from this summation, as we will do in the analysis of measuring $\sigma(Z_\nu h_{W_{lq}})$ in Subsec.~\ref{ssec:ww}.}.
-The two classes of observables are both physically intuitive, but less organized or incomplete in representing the event-level kinematics.
-Another one to address the information deformation and loss in jet clustering is to pursue the analysis in a brute-force way, using the event-level data as input.
-With this method, the problem of information deformation at jet level becomes irrelevant, while the kinematic information at event level could be exploited to the greatest extent.
+is the cosine of the included angle between the $i^{\rm th}$ and $j^{\rm th}$ visible particles, and $A$ and $B$ are infrared-safe kinematic variables such as $p_T$, $E$, etc. In this summation $i$ and $j$ run over all visible particles in the event~\footnote{To avoid being distracted from the QCD information, one can modify the definition of the FW moments by excluding the isolated leptons or photons from this summation, as we will do in the analysis of measuring $\sigma(Z_\nu h_{W_{lq}})$ in Subsec.~\ref{ssec:ww}.}.
+These two classes of observables are both physically intuitive, but less organized or incomplete in representing the event-level kinematics.
+Another one is to pursue the analysis in a brute-force way, using the event-level data as input.
+With this method, the problem of information deformation at jet level becomes irrelevant, while the kinematic information at event level could be exploited to the greatest extent for data analysis.
 Despite this, both methods are confronted with a challenge, $i.e.$, how to efficiently synergize the event-level information into the data analysis, given the complexity of its structure.